cloud-gov/cg-site/content/docs/ops/runbook/rotating-cloudfoundry-diego.md

 ## Dealing with multiple secret files

-The Cloud Foundry manifest is split into two parts, a `main.yml` and `external.yml`.
+The Cloud Foundry secrets are split into two parts, a `main.yml` and `external.yml`.
 Internal secrets can be rotated either all at once or on a rolling schedule of deployments.
 You can pull the information needed to decrypt these from the `cg-deploy-cf` pipeline.
 You can easily grab the information